Intent – Why are we teaching, what are we are teaching, when we are teaching it?

 We want our curriculum to be deep, broad and balanced, cognitively challenging, aligned with the NC, enjoyable and engaging and ambitious for all.
 Our units of work are fully representative of the knowledge, skills and understanding required by the NC.
 Pupils can build links between elements of learning e.g. If we are teaching persuasive writing in English, we could write a letter from Josiah Wedgewood persuading Darwin’s father to let him sail on the Beagle.
 Our pupils are given opportunities to read around their topic, have first-hand experiences where possible, study topics from various angles and develop a range of skills.

 We have a good understanding of and access to whole school planning so that we can take pupils’ prior knowledge and understanding into account.
+We are building a bank of ‘What we know’ documents which are used by teachers, teaching assistants and pupils.
 We include a variety of activities in each unit to ensure it is deep and cognitively challenging.
 We have shared belief that through our collective action, we can positively influence pupil outcomes, including those who are disengaged and/or disadvantaged (collective teacher efficacy).
 Pupils are given time to draft, fail and build skills.
-We strive to develop our pupil’s cultural capital, taking into account our local and national current context.
+We strive to develop our pupil’s cultural capital, considering our local and national current context.

 Our units of work are clearly aligned with our vision and values: